-Arts Council Wood Buffalo is excited to announce Albertan artist and former Fort McMurray resident, Lucie Bause, has been chosen to create new artwork that will be installed in the public reception area of the Redpoll Centre in Shell Place.
+Albertan artist and former Fort McMurray resident, Lucie Bause, was chosen to create new artwork that is currently installed in the public reception area of the Redpoll Centre in Shell Place.
 ACWB received funding for the project through the Alberta Foundation of the Arts (AFA) Public Art Commissions grant.
 The artwork commemorates the opening of the Redpoll Centre, a shared social profit workspace managed by the United Way of Fort McMurray, reflecting the values of collaboration, innovation, creativity, courage, and integrity.
-The artwork will be installed in August 2017 and officially unveiled during a public event in September 2017.
-Though the artwork will be on display at the Redpoll Centre, it will be part of the AFA’s provincial collection, a distinguished group of 2D and 3D art pieces by Albertan artists spanning decades.
+The artwork will be officially unveiled during a public event on September 29th, 2017.
+Though the artwork is on display at the Redpoll Centre, it is be part of the AFA’s provincial collection, a distinguished group of 2D and 3D art pieces by Albertan artists spanning decades.

 Lucie Bause was chosen as the successful artist after a two-round selection process that was open to artists locally and across Alberta.
 Lucie says her work aims to “recognize and honour the relationships between all aspects of Nature.”
 In her proposal submission, Lucie defined her concept as the “renewal and regeneration of the forest and the Wood Buffalo region…[which] celebrates life and light in the local natural environment.”
-Lucie is creating a triptych, a set of three paintings that together depict one cohesive image incorporating visual elements of the boreal forest and a stylized sun.
-In addition, Lucie will also create a fourth painting in collaboration with local students that mixes the same boreal forest motif with mixed media butterflies.
-This piece will visually pair with the main triptych and is an important community collaboration project.
+Lucie created a triptych, a set of three paintings that together depict one cohesive image incorporating visual elements of the boreal forest and a stylized sun.
+In addition, Lucie has created a fourth painting in collaboration with local students that mixes the same boreal forest motif with mixed media butterflies.
+This piece visually pairs with the main triptych and is an important community collaboration project.

 The Redpoll Centre in Shell Place, a collaborative social profit workspace hosted by the United Way of Fort McMurray, officially opened on September 9, 2015.
 As one of the tenants of this space, ACWB is pleased to commission artwork to commemorate the opening of this community hub.
 “Arts Council Wood Buffalo is honoured to receive support from the Alberta Foundation for the Arts to commission a unique piece of art that reflects the spirit of our community,” says Diana Moser, ACWB Programs & Partnerships Manager.
 “This project is an opportunity to increase the amount of publicly accessible art in our community, while also having our region represented within the province’s distinguished collection.”
 The AFA Public Art Commissions funding program assists not-for-profit organizations by providing a portion of the funding required to administer and commission a specific public art project, with the intent that the final work become part of the AFA permanent art collection.
 Once the artwork is installed, the AFA will be responsible for the ongoing maintenance and long-term care of the piece.